Preparing For Your Bed Bug Exterminator Treatment

-- Remove all pets from the home during the treatment duration for up to 4 hours afterwards.
-Fish tanks should be covered in a plastic bag and their water pumps turned off.
+- Remove all pets from the home during the treatment duration for up to 6 hours afterwards.

-- Wait four hours until after treatment before replacing the linens on your bed.
+- Wait at least 6 hours until after treatment before replacing the linens on your bed.

-- Wait for all furniture to dry before using it.
+- Wait for all furniture (if treated) to dry before using it.

-- Give the treatment at least 3 to 4 weeks to work.
+- Give the bed bug treatment at least 3 to 4 weeks to work.
 Depending on the severity of the infestation, patience might be required to allow the hidden bed bugs to stray out from their hiding spots and crawl across the treated areas.
 Do not shampoo or clean your floors after the treatment.
-It’s OK to sweep the floors with a broom, and use your vacuum cleaner.
+It’s OK to sweep the floors with a broom, and use your vacuum as needed.

-- Ask your exterminator if they recommend sealing your mattresses and pillows in bed bug proof, zippered mattress or box spring encasement for at least a year after treatment.
+- Sealing your mattresses and boxsprings in bed bug proof, zippered bed bug encasement is always recommended for at least a year after treatment.

 - Consider de-cluttering your living spaces.
 Bed bugs love the little spaces between things, and all that clutter in a household means tons of random spots for bed bugs to hide.

-If you reside in the greater Toronto area are and in need of a top quality professional bed bug exterminator, look no further than Swift-X Pest Control.
-Swift-X offers a reliable, thorough, and affordable bed bug elimination and control service.
+If you reside in the GTA and are and in need of a top quality bed bug exterminator Toronto professional, look no further than Swift-X Pest Control.
+Swift-X offers a reliable, thorough, and affordable bed bug extermination and control service.
 If you have any questions, do not hesitate to contact us for a consultation.